rberger/blog-posts/posts/scalable-deployment/aws/connect-quicksight-to-rds-in-a-vpc.md

+---
-# Connect Quicksight to RDS in a private VPC
+title: Connect Quicksight to RDS in a private VPC
+menu_order: 1
+post_status: publish
+tags: aws, awscommunity, quicksight
+post_excerpt: How to setup a Quicksight VPC Connection to Aurora RDS in a private VPC
+---

 There are cases where you want to connect [AWS Quicksight](https://aws.amazon.com/quicksight/) to pull data from an RDS Database in one of your Private VPCs.
 Its one of those things that you don’t do often and its just funky enough and different enough from most AWS services that I have had to relearn how to do it each time.
 So here’s what I’ve learnt for posterity.